-- Use a small Phillips driver to gain access to the Spark 20 elevator servo.
-Check security of all screws that mount the servo and control arm (2.5mm Hex). - A 2mm Hex wrench fits the control rod bolts. - Make sure that this aluminum clamp is secure.
+- Use a small Phillips driver to gain access to the BVM CLS120 elevator servo.
+Check security of all screws that mount the servo and control arm (2.5mm Hex). - □ A 2mm Hex wrench fits the control rod bolts. - Make sure that this aluminum clamp is secure.
 Apply a drop of Z-42 (Blue Thread Locker) and tighten the screws.

 Remove the 2 set screws in each elevator, apply a drop of Z-42 then insert and tighten in both elevators.
+If you over tighten these it will warp the top skin.